The Story of the Last “Black Cargo”

-A major literary event: a never-before-published work from the author of the American classic Their Eyes Were Watching God that brilliantly illuminates the horror and injustices of slavery as it tells the true story of one of the last known survivors of the Atlantic slave trade&emdash;abducted from Africa on the last “Black Cargo” ship to arrive in the United States.
+A major literary event: a newly published work from the author of the American classic Their Eyes Were Watching God, with a foreword from Pulitzer Prize-winning author, Alice Walker, brilliantly illuminates the horror and injustices of slavery as it tells the true story of one of the last-known survivors of the Atlantic slave trade—abducted from Africa on the last “Black Cargo” ship to arrive in the United States.

 Praise for Barracoon

 Zora Neale Hurston’s genius has once again produced a Maestrapiece.— Alice Walker, Pulitzer Prize-winning author of The Color Purple

 Barracoon is a powerful, breathtakingly beautiful, and at times, heart wrenching, account of one man’s story, eloquently told in his own language.
 Zora Neale Hurston gives Kossola control of his narrative— a gift of freedom and humanity.
 It completely reinforces for me the fact that Zora Neale Hurston was both a cultural anthropologist and a truly gifted, and compassionate storyteller, who sat in the sometimes painful silence with Kossola and the depth and breadth of memory as a slave.
 Such is a narrative filled with emotions and histories bursting at the intricately woven seams.— Nicole Dennis-Benn, author of Here Comes the Sun